When Hope Meets Reality

 - Repeated implantation failure (70%)

-20% of clinics transferred embryos labeled “abnormal” — mostly in the USA (56%).
-Nearly half (49.3%) of those resulted in a pregnancy or baby.
+20% of clinics reported transferring embryos labelled “abnormal” — mostly in the USA (56%).
+Nearly half (49.3%) of those transfers led to a pregnancy or birth.

-This material is for informational purposes only – always consult your doctor before making any decisions.
+This material is for information only — always consult your doctor before making decisions.